TheFlightSimsOfficial/research-labs/README.md

 ### With Docker container

-Research Labs on Docker Container helps administrators deploy Research Labs faster, more secure and no additional costs.
+Research Labs on Docker Container helps administrators deploy Research Labs faster, more securely, and at no additional costs.

-For immediate use, try pulling, running, and export `8000` to your local port
+For immediate use, try pulling, running, and exporting `8000` to your local port

 ```shell
 docker run -p 80:8000 theflightsims/researchlabs:latest